 GPS / Satnav

 Make finding your way about so much easier, and when you're approaching that roundabout trying to concentrate on what lane you need to be in, it is much more straightforward just knowing that you need the 3rd exit rather than reading the signs as you go round looking for the A383 and hoping you're in the right lane to turn off.
 Many hire car companies have satnav as an optional add-on at a cost that is as much if not more than buying a new unit if you have the car for a week.
 Amazon will ship some UK satnavs overseas, or they are available on ebay.
-They also show you the speed limit for the road you are on and will give warnings of automatic speed cameras coming up (which is legal in the UK though not in some other countries).
+They also show you the speed limit for the road you are on and will give warnings of automatic speed cameras coming up (legal in the UK).

-Common in the UK, though almost unknown in some countries.
-They are used to keep traffic flowing rather than having lights which can cause unnecessary stop-starts, they work well most of the time unless heavy traffic builds up.
+These are very common in the UK, they are used to keep traffic flowing rather than having lights which can cause unnecessary stop-starts, they work well most of the time unless heavy traffic builds up.
 Small ones are easy, larger ones with multiple lanes need more attention to make sure you are in the right lane to leave at your required exit.
 Give way to traffic from the right when arriving and go around them clockwise, if you miss your turn off, go round again and take it next time round.
 Here's a useful guide to dealing with roundabouts, it's made for learner drivers in the UK preparing for their driving test.

 The Highway Code